Compare examples of Ho Yay in other media.

 - One Polish adaptation of "Lucrezia Borgia" made Gennaro and Orsini canon lovers, complete with making out on stage.

 - In Verdi's Don Carlo, Carlo has to give up the woman he loves (to a political marriage to his father!), so he and his devoted friend Rodrigo decide to go fight for Flemish independence from Spain, in a splendid duetnote .
 Rodrigo eventually dies in Carlo's arms.
-In former times this was perfectly aboveboard.
-Today, it's just another slash pairing.
+In former times this was perfectly aboveboard, but nowadays there is a sizable amount of slash fic depicting these two on sites such as Archive of our Own.

 - Pro wrestling has an entire gimmick built on this reaction known as exotico, though the reaction is more Played for Laughs than for sexy, as plain pro wrestling itself is usually enough for the people who watch for that reason.